stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 # 6954494065942554678316751997792528753841173212407363342283423753536991947310058248515278
 ```

 Basically the only thing we can do to begin is to factorise `n`.
-I used `factorint` from `sympy` to do so, and go the following factorisation:
+I used `factorint` from `sympy` to do so, and got the following factorisation:

 ```py
 {2: 1, 3: 1, 19: 1, 31: 1, 83: 1, 3331: 1, mpz(165219437): 1, mpz(550618493): 1, mpz(66969810339969829): 1, 1168302403781268101731523384107546514884411261: 1}